 “We are looking forward to furthering our global initiative for recruiting,” said Sharon Walters-Bower, director of admissions.
 “With our recent growth of enrolling international students, we believe that having a language support program will help us attract and serve an expanded population of international students.”
 She added that academic scholarships ranging from $10,000 to $20,000 annually are available to eligible international students.

-After completing her first year at Lynchburg College, Jingwen Chen of Foshan, China, says her ESL classes have made all the difference.
+After completing her first year at University of Lynchburg, Jingwen Chen of Foshan, China, says her ESL classes have made all the difference.
 “From Chinglish to English, from guessing to understanding, from shy to a confident speaker.
 I am proud of the progress I have made, thanks to my ESL classes.
 Now I can better understand what my professors and classmates are talking about, and I can answer their questions clearly.
-Thank you, Lynchburg College for my ESL classes!”
+Thank you, University of Lynchburg for my ESL classes!”